 When cattle contract Bovine Viral Diarrhea (BVD), they often develop diarrhea, dehydration, weakness, and loss of appetite.
 Along with proper veterinary care and treatment, giving the right supplements can make a big difference in how quickly they recover.
 Here’s a practical guide to the most important supplements for BVD recovery:

-• Electrolytes for Hydration: Diarrhea from BVD can quickly dehydrate cattle, so keeping them hydrated is critical.
+- Electrolytes for Hydration: Diarrhea from BVD can quickly dehydrate cattle, so keeping cattle hydrated is critical.
 Oral electrolytes like Resorb®, Bounce Back® (Manna Pro), or Vytrate® Oral Rehydration Solution restore essential salts, glucose, and energy.
 For severely dehydrated or very weak animals, a veterinarian may give IV fluids such as Ringer’s Lactate or Normal Saline.

-• Vitamin B-Complex for Energy and Appetite: Weak cattle often struggle to eat due to fever or mouth ulcers.
-Vitamin B-Complex injections, including brands like Bovikalc® B-Complex, can boost metabolism, stimulate appetite, and help them regain strength faster.
+- Vitamin B-Complex for Energy and Appetite: Weak cattle often struggle to eat due to fever or mouth ulcers.
+Vitamin B-Complex injections, including brands like Bovikalc® B-Complex, help to boost metabolism, stimulate appetite, and help them regain strength faster.

-• Energy Boosters: Quick energy sources are important for weak animals, especially calves.
+- Energy Boosters: Quick energy sources are important for weak animals, like calves.
 Propylene Glycol, Dextrose powders, or Molasses mixes provide fast energy to keep cattle active, encourage feeding, and support recovery from diarrhea.

-• Probiotics for Gut Health: Diarrhea can upset the gut and destroy beneficial bacteria.
+- Probiotics for Gut Health: Diarrhea can also upset the gut and destroy beneficial bacteria.
 Probiotics like Protexin® Ruminant, Calf-Guard®, or Probios® Bovines Oral Gel help restore healthy gut flora, improve digestion, and speed up recovery.

 Prevention of BVD in Cattle